ksawio97/apple-wall-calendar/README.md

 ### TODO
-- refactor: remove EventModel from DayModel, access it from eventService
 - fix: cursor showing in kiosk mode
 - fix: allow geolocation issues in kiosk mode
 - photos of calendar on the wall